VorpalBlade/quickmcl/README.md

 might make improvements to it after the fact if there is any interest in the project.

-This has only been tested with ROS Kinetic, but I see no reason why it shouldn't work with newer ROS.
+This has been tested with ROS Kinetic, Melodic & Noetic, but I see no reason why it shouldn't work with newer ROS.

 Just like AMCL this package estimates the location of the `base_link` TF frame in the `map` frame, but then publishes the difference between `map` and `odom`.